Hindu pilgrimage sites in India: Tirupati Balaji (Venkateswara Temple, Tirumala)

-Venkateswara Temple, Tirumala, also known as Tirupati Balaji Temple is a Hindu temple situated in the hills of Tirumala at Tirupati in Tirupati district of Andhra Pradesh, India.
+Venkateswara Temple, Tirumala, also known as Tirupati Balaji Temple, is a Hindu temple situated in the hills of Tirumala at Tirupati in Tirupati district of Andhra Pradesh, India.
 The temple is dedicated to Venkateswara, a form of Vishnu, who is believed to have appeared on the earth to save mankind from the trials and troubles of Kali Yuga.
 Venkateswara is known by many other names: Balaji, Govinda, and Srinivasa.
-The temple is run by Tirumala Tirupati Devasthanams (TTD), which is under the Andhra Pradesh Government.
-The head of TTD is appointed by Andhra Pradesh Government.
+The temple is run by Tirumala Tirupati Devasthanams (TTD), under the Andhra Pradesh Government.
+The head of TTD is appointed by the Andhra Pradesh Government.
 The temple is one of the Pancha Kshethram where Maha Lakshmi was born as Bhargavi - the daughter of Maharishi Bhrigu.
 The other four temples of the Pancha Kshethram are Sarangapani temple, Kumbakonam, Oppiliappan temple, Nachiyar Koil and Sundararaja Perumal Temple, Salem.
 Tirumala hills are part of Seshachalam Hills range.
 The hills are 853 m above sea level and comprise seven peaks, representing the seven heads of Adisesha.
 The temple lies on the seventh peak—Venkatadri, on the southern banks of Sri Swami Pushkarini, a holy water tank.
-Hence the temple is also referred to as "Temple of Seven Hills", and it is one of the top Hindu pilgrimage destinations in India.
+Hence the temple is also referred to as "Temple of Seven Hills".
 The temple is visited by 50,000 to 100,000 devotees per day and reaching 30 to 40 million visitors annually who come to pray to Lord Venkateshwara.